yetulaxman/linux-2/_tutorials/02a-hello-world.md

 ## Learning Objectives
 As you have Docker client installed on your Oracle VirtualBox, let's have some fun, running docker containers.
-In this session, you will be able to learn:
+In this session, you will be able to:
-- Docker in action
+- See Docker in action
-- Where to find pre-made docker images
+- Learn where to find pre-made docker images
-- The mechanism behind running a docker container
+- Understand the mechanism behind running a docker container

 ## Tutorial with hello-world container